FictionSmith/files/life-of-eden-fandom.md

 | Date | Event |
 |------------|-------------------------------------|
 | Synopsis | Born in Kalcif, circa -560, Eden would eventually rise in Dragorian politics and form one of the most powerful and largest empires <br/> in history.
 He was also known as the founder of the Oppressive-Council of Dragorah, or the O.C.D.
+Eden was Emperor of <br/> Dragorah from -120 - 1 his ambitious actions is which caused the Great Dragon War.
+Eden was slain by Kronos on November 27, -1 during the Clouds Height.

 | Age | Year |
 |------|----------|